iotaledger/documentation/iot/0.1/platformio/introduction/get-started.md

 | nRF52832        | level 1            | not supported |
 | ESP8266         | not supported      | not supported |

-In this guide, we use the Arduino framework because it is simple for beginners.
+In this tutorial, we use the Arduino framework because it is simple for beginners.
 However, PlatformIO supports other frameworks such as [mbed OS](https://www.mbed.com/en/platform/mbed-os/) and [Zephyr OS](https://www.zephyrproject.org/), which offer more flexibility and advanced functionality.
 If you want to use one of these other frameworks, see our [examples](#example-applications).

 To check if your device is supported by Arduino, [search for it on the PlatformIO website](https://platformio.org/boards), and make sure that the Frameworks column includes Arduino.